Online Smoothed Demand Management: Problem Formulation

 \subsection{Modeling Delivery Cost}

 The delivery cost $\mathcal{D}(\cdot)$ in \autoref{eq:osdm-objective} represents the additional expense incurred when delivering energy to the consumer.
 While often negligible ($\mathcal{D}(\cdot)=0$), it can vary significantly across applications.
 In a thermal energy system, for instance, efficiency improves when the reservoir (i.e., storage) is fuller or when the temperature differential is small, implying a delivery cost that \textit{decreases} with the storage state and depends on energy price due to pumping or heat-exchange losses~\cite{Ruhnau:19}.
 In a just-in-time manufacturing context, $\mathcal{D}(\cdot)$ may reflect a fixed processing cost independent of storage or price.
 On the other hand, in a flow battery storage system, using stored energy requires some additional input energy to drive pumps and circulate liquid~\cite{Breeze:19}, yielding a cost that \textit{increases} with discharge volume and depends on the contemporaneous energy price.

-Given this diversity of cases, we model a general class of monotone, price-dependent delivery costs as follows.
+{ To capture this diversity of cases across multiple applications, in what follows, we define a class of monotone and price-dependent delivery costs.
+We believe this form of delivery cost to be a particularly challenging case that, if analyzed, offers corollary insights for other delivery cost models.
+It is defined as follows: }